Overview for TPM module

 In Backup Cleanup*, specify retention policy to delete old backup files automatically, which save time and storage of virtual machine backup.
 This is an optional feature that you can upgrade to Premium Edition to enjoy.

-With an affordable price, AOMEI Cyber Backup protects your virtual machines forever and assists your business development.
+With simple clicks, AOMEI Cyber Backup protects your virtual machines forever and assists your business development.

 This article introduces how to add TPM module in Windows to improves the security of your computer.

 Whether you are upgrading your system or changing settings, please remember: back up your data before making any big changes, which avoids serious business losses from system or human errors.